 This post ran last year at this time, and was guest-authored by Katherine Fowler, a registered dietitian in Nashville.
 It’s still a good reminder for all of us!

 This week many will be giving thanks for their blessings.
 When I think of giving thanks I envision a happy family gathering together and dining around a Thanksgiving table.
 Meals like this are not a daily reality for most of us.
 However, I do think “every day” mealtimes should be pleasant, supportive, and engaging.
-Manners are necessary and should be taught and used often.
+Mealtime manners should be taught early and used often.
 Keeping a positive attitude and reasonable expectations around mealtime manners, conversation, and interactions among family members go a long way toward creating a mealtime environment in which your child wants to be a part.

 In my opinion, observing good manners prepares your child to be a patient, confident, capable adult that is able to function in a variety of social situations.
 Being polite is never offensive and nearly everyone appreciates being treated with respect.
 My mother always said one purpose of manners is to keep those around you from feeling uncomfortable.
 I think this is so true!
 Your child’s manners are also an extension of you.
 How do you want to be represented when you are not around?